Are 2x2 starter fertilizer programs profitable in soybeans?

 Some Michigan soybean producers want to increase soybean yield and net income by applying fertilizer in a 2x2 band at planting—2 inches to the side of the seed furrow and 2 inches below the seed.
 The high fertilizer prices make it critical for these producers to know for sure if their starter fertilizer program is making them money or costing them money.
 Because of this, the Michigan Soybean On-Farm Research Program provided producers an opportunity to evaluate the effect of their specific 2x2 starter fertilizer program on yield and income in replicated strips.

-Six soybean producers from across Michigan did this in 2021 as part of the Michigan Soybean On-Farm Research Program, a partnership between Michigan State University Extension and the Michigan Soybean Committee designed to help farmers evaluate management practices, products and equipment.
-The six cooperating producers compared their starter fertilizer program (fertilizer analysis and application rate) to a no-starter control.
+10 soybean producers from across Michigan did this in 2021 and 2022 as part of the Michigan Soybean On-Farm Research Program, a partnership between Michigan State University Ex10sion and the Michigan Soybean Committee designed to help farmers evaluate management practices, products and equipment.
+The 10 cooperating producers compared their existing 2x2 starter fertilizer program (fertilizer analysis and application rate) to a no-starter control.

-The starter fertilizer programs increased soybean yield by more than 3 bushels per acre at two of the six sites (33% of the time).
-The yields in the other four sites were not affected by the addition of the starter fertilizer.
-The starter fertilizer was also profitable at the two responsive sites.
+The 2x2 starter fertilizer programs increased soybean yield by an average of 2.7 bushels per acre at three of the 10 locations.
+The yields in the other seven sites were not affected by the addition of the 2x2 starter fertilizer.
+The 2x2 starter fertilizer was profitable at two of the responsive sites.
 However, the added income generated by the starter was only $4.50 per acre while the cost of the fertilizer programs ranged from $35 to $42 per acre at these sites.
-The four unresponsive sites were not profitable with the losses averaging $30 per acre and ranging from $11 to $33 per acre.
-A detailed summary of the starter fertilizer results is available in the 2021 Michigan Soybean On-Farm Research Report.
+The seven unresponsive sites were not profitable with the losses averaging $30 per acre and ranging from $11 to $68 per acre.
+A detailed summary of the 2021 to 2022 2x2 starter fertilizer results is available in the 2022 Michigan Soybean On-Farm Research Report.

 Gathering the yield data at harvest is also easy when using a well-calibrated yield monitor.
-Participating producers will provide the average yield from each strip and MSU Extension staff will use proven statistical procedures to determine how the starter fertilizer affected yield and income.
+Participating producers will provide the average yield from each strip and MSU Ex10sion staff will use proven statistical procedures to determine how the in-furrow starter fertilizer affected yield and income.

-Conducting this trial is an easy and accurate way for producers to learn if their soybean starter fertilizer program is profitable.
-Producers planning to apply starter fertilizer to soybeans in 2022 are encouraged to conduct at least one of these trials on their farm.
-If you are interested in conducting a starter fertilizer trial on your farm, contact Mike Staton at 269-355-3376 or email@example.com.
+Conducting this trial is an easy, accurate, and confidential way for producers to learn if their soybean in-furrow starter fertilizer program is profitable.
+Producers planning to apply in-furrow starter fertilizer to soybeans in 2023 are encouraged to conduct at least one of these trials on their farm.
+If you are interested in conducting an in-furrow starter fertilizer trial on your farm, contact Mike Staton at 269-355-3376 or email@example.com.

-This article was produced by a partnership between MSU Extension and the Michigan Soybean Committee.
+This article was produced by a partnership between MSU Ex10sion and the Michigan Soybean Committee.